I have created a GitHub repository:

 (1) Test Case

-Once you have created the Test Case, you want to run it as usual by clicking the green button in Katalon Studio GUI.
+You want to run it by clicking the green button run button in Katalon Studio GUI.

 (2) The report generated